A single-phonon directional coupler: Introduction

-In photonics, beam splitters form the fundamental cornerstone for a myriad of applications -- they provide a classical platform to investigate the wave nature of light, are used as combiners and power distributors, are critical for quantum optics experiments, and are an essential resource for linear optical quantum computing and processing~\cite{knill2001scheme}, to name a few examples.
+In photonics, beam splitters form one of the fundamental building blocks for a myriad of applications -- they provide a classical platform to investigate the wave nature of light, are used as combiners and power distributors, are critical for quantum optics experiments, and are an essential resource for linear optical quantum computing and processing~\cite{knill2001scheme}, to name a few examples.
 Importantly, the ability to miniaturize photonic components has been paramount for realizing novel technologies, as it enables photonic integrated circuits with thousands of components while still preserving a millimeter-scale footprint~\cite{wang2020integrated,liu2023aluminum,wang2023photonic}.
-In close analogy, here we experimentally realize the phononic equivalent of this crucial component -- an integrated phononic beam splitter -- arguably the most critical element to perform advanced on-chip manipulation of mechanical excitations.
+Some classical demonstration of beam-splitters for GHz phonons have been realized over the past years, showing the growing interest in this topic~\cite{Mayor2021,Zhang2022,Feng2023}.
+Additionally, significant progress has recently culminated in a remarkable proof-of-principle demonstration of a phononic beam splitter for SAWs~\cite{qiao2023splitting} in quantum regime.
+In close analogy to photonics, here we experimentally realize the phononic equivalent of this crucial component -- an integrated phononic beam splitter -- one of the most critical elements to perform advanced on-chip manipulation of mechanical excitations, in both classical and quantum regime.
 Drawing inspiration from photonics, we design our beam splitter using a 4-port directional coupler architecture, where two identical single-mode waveguides are coupled together in an interaction region, creating symmetric and anti-symmetric supermodes which are delocalized in both waveguides.
 The splitting ratio can be adjusted by changing the length of this interaction region.
 We demonstrate the beam splitter behavior for both coherent and single-phonon Fock states.
 With a footprint of only about $200\times5~\mu$m, our device is easily scalable and represents a critical step towards the realization of integrated phononic circuits~\cite{Fang2016,Patel2018,MadiotPRL2023}.